Panay Railways: History

-In May 1986, by virtue of Executive Order No. 18, then President Corazon Aquino abolished the PHILSUCOM and created the Sugar Regulatory Administration (SRA) which assumed trusteeship of assets and records of PRI.
+In May 1986, by virtue of Executive Order No. 18, then-President Corazon Aquino abolished the PHILSUCOM and created the Sugar Regulatory Administration (SRA) which assumed trusteeship of assets and records of PRI.
 By virtue of the Deed of Transfer dated February 27, 1987 executed by DBP pursuant to Presidential Proclamation No. 50 as amended and by Administrative Order No. 14, the National Government (NG) was mandated to take title and possession of all shares of stocks of PRI.

+Meanwhile, Traders Royal Bank (TRB) foreclosed the PRI mortgaged properties and these were sold at a sheriff’s auction on January 20, 1986.
+TRB was declared the highest bidder for the sum of ₱ 37.33 million and a Deed of Definite Sale in favor of TRB was executed on December 27, 1989.
+An Affidavit of Consolidation of Ownership was executed on the same day.

+By virtue of the Deed of Transfer dated February 27, 1987 executed by DBP pursuant to Presidential Proclamation No. 50 as amended and by Administrative Order No. 14, the National Government was mandated to take title and possession of all shares of stocks of PRI.

+A Trust Agreement (TA) constituted as trustee over the properties of PRI then, Asset Privatization Trust (APT) and later succeeded by the Privatization and Management Office (PMO).

-During the meeting with then President Benigno Aquino III on September 28, 2015, the abolition of PRI had already been approved in principle.
+During the meeting with then-President Benigno Aquino III on September 28, 2015, the abolition of PRI had already been approved in principle.
 However, pending the issuance of a formal document approving such abolition, and the subsequent revocation of its certificate of registration with the SEC, PRI must follow the pertinent provisions of the Corporation Code and the Labor Code with respect to the procedure in closing down a corporation and separating its employees.
 On February 15, 2016, a memorandum from Executive Secretary Paquito Ochoa Jr. to Chairman Cesar L. Villanueva of the Governance Commission for Government Owned or Controlled Corporations (GCG) on the subject of Abolition of PRI stated, among others, the 1) approval by the Office of the President through the Executive Secretary of the GCG’s recommendation to abolish PRI and 2) the creation of a Technical Working Group (TWG) composed of representatives from various government agencies to coordinate with the GCG to implement the activities of abolition.
 The PRI Board of Directors and Management continue to manage and maintain to preserve the assets of the PRI until further instructions from the GCG on the implementation of the abolition.

-PRI has 10 regular employees, and 1 job order employee as of December 31, 2020.
+PRI has 10 regular employees, and 1 job order employee as of December 31, 2023.

-On March 24, 2022, Panay Railways announced its opening to foreign ownership to reconstruct its former train lines.
-This will undergo a two-phase reconstruction from Iloilo City to Roxas, Capiz, and from Roxas to Caticlan in Malay, Aklan.